#CashMeOutside Girl #DanielleBregoli Eager To Overtake #TaylorSwift With #TheseHeaux, Dad Condemns #KylieJenner Diss

-Danielle Bregoli sure knows how to extend her fifteen minutes of fame.
+Danielle Bregoli sure knows how to extend her 15 minutes of fame.
 The “Cash Me Outside” girl seems to successfully transition herself from being a viral sensation into a hip-hop star and is already eyeing to overtake Taylor Swift on Spotify.

 On Thursday, the 14-year-old aspiring rapper was traveling through LAX when TMZ caught up with her and asked about her thoughts on her recent success.
 Danielle, who became famous for her catchphrase “Cash Me Outside, Howbow Dah,” recently released her debut rap single “These Heaux” (pronounced as “hoes”).